ExoPhotProject/ExoPhot/README.md

 ## Outputs

-- Spectral Overlap Files (SOF) under `exophot/output/SOF` containing:
+- Spectral Overlap Files (SOF) under `exophot/output/SOF` are published at [this Zenodo](https://zenodo.org/records/14988863).
+  Each of these files include:
     - Date
     - SED file
     - atmosphere file